andraugust/andraugust.github.io/platformio-notes.md

 When you initialize a new platformio project, you're given a structured set of directories and files that the IDE uses to compile and upload your code properly.
 Here's the default structure:

 <center><img src="platformio-notes/directories.png"></center>
+- `.pio/` can mostly be ignored
+- `.vscode/` is where vscode stores its bookkeeping information; it can mostly be ignored

-`src/` is where sketches are kept, `lib/` is where libraries are kept, `include/` is where custom headers are kept, and `platform.ini` is where environments are defined.
+- `src/` is where sketches are kept
+- `lib/` is where libraries are kept
+- `include/` is where custom headers are kept
+- `platform.ini` is where environments are defined

+Some of these are intialized with a README containing more info on how to use them.

 ## Environments

-Environments are defined in `platformio.ini`.
-In it you specify the board to upload to, the libraries to use, the serial port, and other things.
-Here's an example:
+Environments are defined in `platformio.ini`, where you specify the board to upload to, the libraries to use, the serial port, and other things.
+Here's an example of two environments, one for an UNO running a radio receiver and one for a Nano running a radio transmitter:

 ```ini
 [env:receiver]